Sogand4/CartSense/docs/Glossary.md

 PIPA = Personal Information Protection Act, a law in British Columbia, Canada, that governs how private sector organizations (like businesses and non-profits) collect, use, and disclose personal information from individuals.

 PIPEDA: Personal Information Protection and Electronic Documents Act, is a Canadian federal privacy law that establishes rules for how private-sector organizations collect, use, and disclose personal information during commercial activities.

+Hashing: scrambling the ID into a coded string
+“Salt” = adding random noise to make it harder to reverse-engineer